jcwren/cc32xx_https_example/README.md

 ## Certificate notes

-The two certificates in `certs.c` were obtained by browsing to the respective sites, finding the root certificate, then using PC's the operating system utility and exporting the certificates as a `.pem` file, merging them into `certs.c` and adding the double-quotes and linefeed characters.
-Note that the TI examples use `\r\n` as a line terminator, which is not strictly necessary.
-`\n' (Unix-style line endings) work just fine.
+The two certificates in `certs.c` were obtained by browsing to the respective sites, finding the root certificate Common Name, then using PC's the operating system utility and exporting the certificates as a `.pem` file, merging them into `certs.c` and adding the double-quotes and linefeed characters.
+Note that the TI examples use `\r\n` as a line terminator, which is not strictly necessary.  `\n' (Unix-style line endings) work just fine.

 It is possible that the `https://apple.com` certificate may not always be correct.
 Apple has multiple root certificates, and it is not clear if going to